xmos/xcommon_cmake/doc/dependency_management.rst

 If a different version of a module is subsequently required, the procedure is to use standard ``git`` commands to change to the desired version and then run ``cmake build`` in the application directory.

+.. _version-checking:

+Version checking
+^^^^^^^^^^^^^^^^

+Because a module already present in the sandbox is used as it stands, the version of a module in the sandbox is not necessarily the version that a dependency declaration requested.
+Two checks report on this.

+Where a declaration gives a three-part version, its major component is compared against the ``LIB_VERSION`` declared by the module which is used.
+A mismatch is reported as a CMake warning, and configuration continues.
+No comparison is made for a declaration which names a branch or a commit, because no version is specified in those cases.
+Note that this check uses the version the module declares for itself, which is not necessarily the version of the source code checked out in the sandbox.

+For a stricter guarantee, the :ref:`STRICT_VERSIONING <cmdline-options>` option compares the declared version against the release tag checked out in the module's git repository, and fails the build on any difference.
+This makes version pinning enforced rather than advisory.

 Sandbox Manifest
 ^^^^^^^^^^^^^^^^